idehen-divine/HNG12/README.md

-# HNG Stage 0 API Task - Laravel Backend
+# HNG 12 Tasks Repo - Laravel Backend

-This project is part of the HNG12 Internship Stage 0 task for backend developers.
+This project is part of the HNG12 Internship tasks for backend developers.
 It is a simple Laravel API that returns basic information in JSON format.

 ## Project Description

+### Stage: 0
 This API provides the following information:
 - **Email:** My registered email address on the HNG12 Slack workspace.
 - **Current DateTime:** The current date and time in ISO 8601 format (UTC).
 - **GitHub URL:** The URL of this project's codebase hosted on GitHub.

-## Features
+#### Features

 - **Public API Endpoint:** Accepts GET requests and returns a JSON response.
 - **Dynamic Timestamp:** Generates the current datetime dynamically.